StefanoPenazzi2/StefanoPenazzi2.github.io/_posts/2025-01-05-Wasserstein-GANs.md

 $$

-In order to transform our discretized constrained optimization problem in the primal form above a few transformations are required.
+In order to transform our discretized constrained optimization problem in the primal standard form above a few transformations are required.
 The image illustrates the transformation of the discretized constrained optimization problem into its necessary primal form.
 This process involves several key transformations: